erocrizs/HW03/README.md

 1. To aid it play testing, the player has infinite lives (scoring is based on how many times the player was hit)
 2. Choose any player bullet pattern.
+3. The bullet pattern should resemble the original as close as possible.